-If an obstacle is not passed in a correct manner, the competitor can cross the obstacle again in a correct manner.
-Verified incorrect passing of obstacles will be penalised.
+Incorrect trespassing of obstacle is penalised as misconduct.
+In case of misconduct, the competitor is not requested to repeat the obstacle.

 The organizing committee will adopt the most suitable equipment to allow the verification of the correct/incorrect passing of the obstacles.